younasrajput/Cosmoscope/README.md

 ## Features

 - **Track ATOM Price:** View the current price of ATOM and its historical price graph.
 - **Explore Blocks and Transactions:** Seamlessly navigate and analyze the latest blocks and transactions occurring on the Cosmos Network.
+Including the ability to search for specific transactions or blocks.
 - **Validator & Proposal Insights:** Gain valuable insights into validators and proposals.
 - **Responsive Design:** Enjoy a user-friendly experience across various devices, with an interface that adapts to your screen size.